-Prior to 1 July 2018, this report contained a broader data set covering all employment programs under the JSCF.
-From 1 July 2018, this report contains CDP specific information only and is owned by the National Indigenous Australians Agency.
+Prior to I January 2018, this report contained a broader data set covering all employment programs under the JSCF.
+From I January 2018, this report contains CDP specific information only and is owned by the National Indigenous Australians Agency, based on data held in the CDP IT System by DEWR on behalf of the NIAA.

-TCF reporting is published separately by the Department of Education, Skills and Employment.
+TCF reporting is published separately by the Department of Employment and Workplace Relations.
 Due to differences in the compliance frameworks, the information contained in this report is not directly comparable with any reporting undertaken for the TCF.